JetBrains

 JetBrains s.r.o. (formerly IntelliJ Software s.r.o.) is a Czech software development private limited company which makes tools for software developers and project managers.
-The company has its headquarters in Prague, and has offices in China, Europe, and the United States.
+The company has its headquarters in Amsterdam, and has offices in China, Europe, and the United States.

-The company offers integrated development environments (IDEs) for a variety of programming languages.
-The company created the Kotlin programming language, which can run in a Java virtual machine (JVM), in 2011.
+Jetbrains offers a variety of integrated development environments (IDEs), such as IntelliJ IDEA, PyCharm, WebStorm and CLion.
+It also created in 2011 the Kotlin programming language, which can run in a Java virtual machine (JVM).

 InfoWorld magazine awarded the firm "Technology of the Year Award" in 2011 and 2015.

 History

 JetBrains, initially called IntelliJ Software, was founded in 2000 in Prague by three Russian software developers: Sergey Dmitriev, Valentin Kipyatkov and Eugene Belyaev.
 The company's first product was IntelliJ Renamer, a tool for code refactoring in Java.

 In 2012 CEO Sergey Dmitriev was replaced by Oleg Stepanov and Maxim Shafirov.

-In 2021 The New York Times stated that unknown parties might have embedded malware in JetBrains' software that led to the SolarWinds hack and other widespread security compromises.
+In 2021 The New York Times stated that unknown parties might have embedded malware in JetBrains' TeamCity CI/CD software that led to the SolarWinds hack and other widespread security compromises.
 In a press release, JetBrains said they had not been contacted by any government or security agency and had not "taken part or been involved in this attack in any way".
-The CEO of one of the affected companies, SolarWinds, "asked about the possibility that software tools made by JetBrains, which speeds the development and testing of code, was the pathway, Mr. Ramakrishna said there was still no evidence".
+The CEO of one of the affected companies, SolarWinds, "asked about the possibility that software tools made by JetBrains, which speeds the development and testing of code, was the pathway".

 In response to the 2022 Russian invasion of Ukraine, the company suspended sales and R&D activities in Russia indefinitely as well as sales in Belarus.
-Russian legal entity was liquidated on February 21, 2023.
+JetBrains' Russian legal entity was liquidated on 21 February 2023.

+In September 2023, JetBrains acquired the company Code Buddy and its two main products, JPA Buddy and React Buddy.
+The tools were integrated into IntelliJ IDEA Ultimate and the team joined JetBrains to continue their development.

+Effective 1 February 2024, Kirill Skrygan replaced Maxim Shafirov as CEO.

+Financial performance

+JetBrains has achieved significant financial growth without external funding.
+The company reported 5.6% revenue growth in 2023, following 11% growth in 2022.
+JetBrains is profitable with $200 million in EBITDA generated in 2020.
+The company has never raised external capital.

 Products

 IDEs

 The following is a non-exhaustive list of integrated development environments (IDEs) distributed by JetBrains.

+The JetBrains Marketplace offers 8,860 plugins that extend the functionality of JetBrains IDEs.

 Programming languages

 Kotlin is an open-source, statically typed programming language that runs on the Java Virtual Machine and also compiles to JavaScript or native code (via LLVM).
 The name comes from the Kotlin Island, near St. Petersburg.

-JetBrains MPS is an open-source language workbench for domain-specific languages (DSLs).
+JetBrains MPS is an open-source language workbench for domain-specific languages.

 Ktor is a Kotlin-based programming framework for developing "connected applications", using the same framework on both server (JVM) and client (JavaScript, Android, and iOS).